cbseirani/DC_WeatherApi/README.md

 # DC_WeatherApi
 API for gathering and storing weather forecasts by location coordinates

+I use Rider IDE (Early Access EAP is free for a while): https://www.jetbrains.com/rider/

 Web API is built in .net 7 so you'll need the latest .net 7 hosting bundle: https://dotnet.microsoft.com/en-us/download/dotnet/7.0

 I chose to use Azure CosmosDB due to how you can partition groups of location forecasts by user.
 Update appsettings with the approriate info: